Category Archives: Former Monarchies

 Maria I, Queen of Portugal, Mariana Victoria’s daughter; Credit – Wikipedia

-Mariana Victoria had a significant influence on her daughter Maria I, Queen of Portugal, who would often ask her mother’s advice on matters of state.
+Mariana Victoria had a significant influence on her daughter Maria I, Queen of Portugal, who often asked for her mother’s advice on matters of state.
 Maria I hated her father’s chief minister Sebastião de Carvalho e Melo, 1st Marquis of Pombal, and she removed him from his positions.
 She then issued a restraining order, commanding that Pombal not be closer than twenty miles to her presence.
 If she were to travel near his estates, he was compelled to remove himself from his house to fulfill the royal decree.

 Portugal and Spain were in conflict over territorial possessions in the Americas.
 Maria Victoria tried to improve relations with Spain, ruled by her brother Carlos III, King of Spain.
 She left Portugal and traveled to Spain, where she stayed for just over a year, residing at the Royal Palace of Madrid and the Royal Palace of Aranjuez.
 With Mariana Victoria’s influence, the Treaty of El Pardo, which resolved many longtime disputes between Portugal and Spain, was signed on October 1, 1778.